-- (H) Transmission towers over 200 feet in height, except as follows: - (1) Radio and television towers if found to satisfy the requirements of MCC 34.6100 through 34.6130; and - (2) Wireless communications facilities 200 feet and over are not allowed. - (I) Dog kennels.
+- (F) Transmission towers over 200 feet in height subject to the requirements of MCC 36.6100 through MCC 36.6130. - (G) Dog kennels.
 Existing facilities wholly within an EFU district may be maintained, enhanced or expanded, subject to other requirements of law.
-New facilities may be allowed only on non-highvalue lands. - (J) The propagation, cultivation, maintenance and harvesting of aquatic species that are not under the jurisdiction of the State Fish and Wildlife Commission.
-In accordance with ORS 215.283(2)(p) 2006, notice of all applications shall be mailed to the State Department of Agriculture at least 20 calendar days prior to any initial hearing on the application. - (K) Reconstruction or modification of public roads and highways involving the removal or displacement of buildings but not resulting in the creation of new land parcels. - (L) Improvement of public road and highway related facilities, such as maintenance yards, weigh stations and rest areas, where additional property or right of way is required but not resulting in the creation of new land parcels. - (M) Notwithstanding the same ownership grouping requirements of the Lot of Record section, a single family heritage tract dwelling may be allowed on land identified as high-value farmland when:
+New facilities may be allowed only on non-high-value lands. - (H) The propagation, cultivation, maintenance and harvesting of aquatic species that are not under the jurisdiction of the State Fish and Wildlife Commission subject to the approval criteria in MCC 36.6315(A) through (H).
+In accordance with ORS 215.283(2)(p) 2006, notice of all applications shall be mailed to the State Department of Agriculture at least 20 calendar days prior to any initial hearing on the application. - (I) Public road and highway projects subject to the approval criteria in MCC 36.6010(A) through (H) including; - (1) Reconstruction or modification of public roads and highways involving the removal or displacement of buildings but not resulting in the creation of new land parcels; and - (2) Improvement of public road and highway related facilities, such as maintenance yards, weigh stations and rest areas, where additional property or right of way is required but not resulting in the creation of new land parcels.

+(J) Notwithstanding the same ownership grouping requirements of the Lot of Record section, a single family heritage tract dwelling may be allowed on land identified as high-value farmland when:

-(Note: MCC 34.6315 Conditional Use Approval Criteria does not apply)
+(Note: MCC 36.6315 Conditional Use Approval Criteria does not apply)

-(1) The lot or parcel meets the requirements of MCC 34.2625 (F) (1) through (8); and

-(2) The lot or parcel cannot practicably be managed for farm use by itself or in conjunction with other land due to extraordinary circumstances inherent in the land or its physical setting that do not apply generally to other land in the vicinity.
+- (1) The lot or parcel meets the requirements of MCC 36.2625 (F) (1) through (8); and - (2) The lot or parcel cannot practicably be managed for farm use by itself or in conjunction with other land due to extraordinary circumstances inherent in the land or its physical setting that do not apply generally to other land in the vicinity.
 For the purposes of this section, this criterion asks whether the subject lot or parcel can be physically put to farm use without undue hardship or difficulty because of extraordinary circumstances inherent in the land or its physical setting.
 Neither size alone nor a parcel's limited economic potential demonstrate that a lot of parcel cannot be practicably managed for farm use.
 Examples of "extraordinary circumstances inherent in the land or its physical setting" include very steep slopes, deep ravines, rivers, streams, roads, railroad or utility lines or other similar natural or physical barriers that by themselves or in combination separate the subject lot or parcel from adjacent agricultural land and prevent it from being practicably managed for farm use by itself or together with adjacent or nearby farms.
-A lot or parcel that has been put to farm use despite the proximity of a natural barrier or since the placement of a physical barrier shall be presumed manageable for farm use; and

-(3) The dwelling will not:
+A lot or parcel that has been put to farm use despite the proximity of a natural barrier or since the placement of a physical barrier shall be presumed manageable for farm use; and - (3) The dwelling will not: - (a) Force a significant change in accepted farm or forest practices on surrounding lands devoted to farm or forest; or

-- (a) Force a significant change in accepted farm or forest practices on surrounding lands devoted to farm or forest; or - (b) Significantly increase the cost of accepted farm or forest practices on surrounding lands devoted to farm or forest use; and - (4) The dwelling will not materially alter the stability of the overall land use pattern of the area. - (N) Notwithstanding the same ownership grouping requirements of the Lot of Record section, a single family heritage tract dwelling may be allowed on land identified as high-value farmland when:
+- (b) Significantly increase the cost of accepted farm or forest practices on surrounding lands devoted to farm or forest use; and - (4) The dwelling will not materially alter the stability of the overall land use pattern of the area. - (K) Notwithstanding the same ownership grouping requirements of the Lot of Record section, a single family heritage tract dwelling may be allowed on land identified as high-value farmland when:

-(Note: 34.6315 Conditional Use Approval Criteria does not apply)
+(Note: 36.6315 Conditional Use Approval Criteria does not apply)